ezsystems/commerce-documentation/docs/guide/customers/vat_handling.md

 - The settings from the User Content item
 - Default settings configured in a YAML file

 The ERP system has the highest priority.
-It means if ERP can provide the info about the VAT handling, this setting is used.
+It means that if ERP can provide the information about the VAT handling, this setting is used.

-If the attributes are set up in the User Content item, these settings are used if the ERP is not used or does not provide this info.
+If the attributes are set up in the User Content item, these settings are used if the ERP is not used or does not provide this information.

-As a last fallback, the settings defined per SiteAccess are used.
+As the last fallback, the settings defined per SiteAccess are used.

 ||Use case|What happens in the shop|
 |--- |--- |--- |